sysirq/note/安全研究/漏洞分析/Fortinet/FortiGate/SSL VPN 历史漏洞.md

 # CVE-2021-44168

+A download of code without integrity check vulnerability [CWE-494] in the "execute restore src-vis" command of FortiOS may allow a local authenticated attacker to download arbitrary files on the device via specially crafted update packages.

 ### Affected Products

 FortiOS versions 6.0.13 and below,
 FortiOS versions 6.2.9 and below,
 FortiOS versions 6.4.7 and below,
 FortiOS versions 7.0.2 and below.

+# CVE-2022-41328

+Path traversal in execute command

+### Affected Products

+FortiOS version 7.2.0 through 7.2.3
+FortiOS version 7.0.0 through 7.0.9
+FortiOS version 6.4.0 through 6.4.11
+FortiOS version 6.2.0 through 6.2.13
+FortiOS 6.0 all versions

 # 资料